EBEP_Blogartikel_PR_2880x1620 EBEP_Blogartikel_PR_2880x1620

 PR is the ticket for this digital discourse strategy.
 It creates editorial visibility exactly where AI chatbots are looking.
 Earned media B2B in particular – i.e. trade press, interviews, independent analyses – acts as a strong signal.
 AI systems give more weight to such sources than purely advertising self-representations.
 This makes PR a direct lever in the sales process.

 Semantic proximity is also relevant in AI logic.
 If your brand is regularly mentioned together with relevant technologies, market leaders or industry topics, an entity is created.
-(Source 4) The model learns: This brand belongs to this topic area and is taken seriously in this context.
+The model learns that this brand belongs to this topic area and is taken seriously and rated as relevant in this context.

 For B2B companies, this means: